bagwordsman/MBGravSite/pages/02.work/able-mediation/project.en.md

 ---

 other project
-### Able Mediation were referred to me by this client:
+### Able Mediation were kindly referred to me by this client:
 thomson-mediation